Prashantsr02/https-github.com-Prashant-imdb-clone/README.md

 in this project we can
   1. search movies
-  2. view details of perticular movie
+  2. view details of particular movie
   3. add / remove movie from favourite section

 by default it shows tending movies on home pages